Fishless Cycle ( Aquarium Nitrogen Cycle )

 2. An aquarium filter,

-3. A heater if you will have tropical fish or if you want the cycle process to go faster,
+3. An aquarium heater if you will have tropical fish or if you want the cycle process to go faster,

 6. A liquid water test kit (I will explain it later) and